Srini-5303/JobMatch/README.md

 2. **Option A - Analysis Mode:** Paste a job description and click "Analyze Match" to get:
    - Fit score with matched/missing skills breakdown
    - Personalized improvement suggestions
+   - Results displayed in "📊 Analysis Results" section
    - Job search section appears automatically after analysis
 3. **Option B - Search Mode:** Leave JD empty and click "🔍 Search Jobs" to:
-   - Enter role, location, and keywords
+   - Enter role, location, and keywords (all optional)
    - Get top 3 matching jobs ranked by fit score
    - View detailed match analysis for each position
+   - Results displayed in "🔍 Job Search Results" section

+**Note:** Both analysis and job search results can be displayed simultaneously, allowing you to compare and reference both sets of results at the same time.

 ## 🏗️ Architecture